We talk about the Chase Sapphire Reserve® card’s little brother quite a bit…

 While the Preferred usually boasts a pretty solid offer, the Reserve is also rocking a nice one right now.

-Y’all — that's $900 toward travel when redeemed through Chase Travel℠.
+Y’all, that’s worth quite a bit when redeemed through Chase Travel℠.

 Pros and Cons